QuChunhe/study/Math_Analysis.md

 * C3 is perfect.
 * C3 is nowhere dense.

-So far we have that the Cantor set is a subset of the interval [0, 1] that has uncountably many elementsyet contains no intervals.
+So far we have that the Cantor set is a subset of the interval [0, 1] that has uncountably many elements yet contains no intervals.
 It has the cardinality of the real numbers, yet it has zero length.